ircdocs/modern-irc/index.md

 The `NICKLEN` parameter indicates the maximum length of a nickname that a client may set.
 Clients on the network MAY have longer nicks than this.

-The value MUST be specified and MUST be a positive integer.
+The value MUST be specified and MUST be a positive integer. `30` or `31` are typical values for this parameter advertised by servers today.

 Examples: